gjalaghonia/xdatalab/README.md

 ## Structure and Purpose

+P>S tf_foudnation folder
+to create remote backend bucket for relevant env to save state, p.s you can create it manualy in advance ,but this repo creates with tf for this repo backend used local

 - **`dev/` Folder**: Contains environment-specific configurations, such as backend state settings and unique values for the development environment.
   - **Backend State**: Stored in a GCS bucket (`tf-xdatalab-state`) with a specific prefix (`tf-dev`) indicating where the state files are stored.
   - **Values**: Each environment has unique variables defined in `values.tfvars`.